pharmpy/pharmpy/docs/using_r.rst

     libpython:      .../r-reticulate/lib/libpython3.11.so
     ...

-If you are using Rstudio you can change this in either project or global options, under Python.
+If you are using Rstudio you can change this in either project or global options, under Python/Python interpreter.

 Mismatch of versions between Pharmpy and pharmr
 -----------------------------------------------